wingkwong/leetcode-the-hard-way/solutions/0400-0499/0445-Add-Two-Numbers-II.md

 Could you solve it without reversing the input lists?

 ## Approach 1: Recursion
-First, we will add zeros to the start of the smaller list such that both the lists become of equal size and then use recursion to perform digit by digit addition (starting from the last digits, obviously).
+First, we will add zeros to the start of the smaller linked list such that both the lists become of equal size and then we will use recursion to perform addition start to end.
-Now, we will use recursion to dive to the end of both the lists and start addition from the end.
-After each recursion ends, $l1$ and $l2$ will be waiting at the previous nodes, so an indirect reverse traversal is obtained without the use of $a$ $doubly$ $linked$ $list$.
-The key is being able to pass $carry$ from current recursive function to the previous recursive function, for which we can pass the reference variable $carry$ to function calls so that the changes made to $carry$ reflect through all the recursive calls made.
+Now, we will use recursion(like reverse traversal) to the end of both the lists and start addition from the end.
+After each recursion ends, $l1$ and $l2$ will be waiting at the previous nodes.
+Here we will pass $carry$ from current recursive function to the previous recursive function, for which we can pass the reference variable $carry$ to function calls so that the changes made to $carry$ reflect through all the recursive calls made.

 <Tabs>